 Alternative Level : My own variant where the above do not seem to be working well is to take a decision after you defeat a monster.
 You can choose to either place the beaten monster in your discard pile as usual and earn the victory points, in which case you deal a new monster into the dungeon at the round end.
 Alternatively you can destroy the beaten monster to buy time, and you wont deal out a new monster but you will lose the victory points from it not being in your end deck – you still get the experience and resolve any aftermath.
 This gives you an ongoing decision, do I need the points or the gold the card gives you, or do I need to stall the monsters right now.
 This has the added benefit of keeping your own deck smaller, and provides an alternative game balance to the boxed rules.

 Each random game of different available cards provides variable levels of difficulty, so you have to be willing to tailor you game to combat this.
 I am currently playing the Worlds Collide set and Into the Abyss expansion, and really like the oozes, spiders and doombringers.
 Taking level 1 oozes, with level 2 and 3 doombringers and the last doomknight guardian boss is a great solo game.
-Spiders work well too as they have breach rules which can mess with your heroes, and so you must keep thinking ahead before they hit rank one, so it makes for a very engaging fight.
+Spiders work well as they have breach rules which add problems if you let them leave the dungeon.